Importance of Benchmarking

 With 50 units of money combined with a positive expectancy over 50% and 20% respectively both strategies have a 0% ROR, so that is a positive start.

 In addition their respective 0% ROR should remain stable as both strategies to date have been robust.

-On a single contract basis we know the Turtle strategy makes almost three times as much as Key Swing however it does it with a larger drawdown of -$92,000 compared to Key Swing’s -$28,000.
+On a single contract basis we know the Turtle strategy makes twice as much as Key Swing however it does it with a larger drawdown of -$86,000 compared to Key Swing’s -$36,000.

-Rather then looking at the raw net profit and worst drawdown my focus is always on the old fashion risk/reward trade off.
+Rather then looking at the raw net profit and worst drawdown my focus is always on the old fashion reward/risk trade off.
 What do I receive for the potential risk?
-On this measure Key Swing’s risk/return ratio of 18:1 is similar to the Turtle’s 18:1.
+On this measure Key Swing’s return/risk ratio of 18:1 is similar to the Turtle’s 18:1.
 However Turtle is superior on a risk-adjusted basis with its higher Ulcer Performance Index (UPI) of 2.3, compared to Key Swing’s 1.2.
 But having said that, remember it’s important to compare like with like.
 Although Key Swing’s UPI is lower, it is capturing a different part of market structure (mean reversion) compared to Turtle (breakout).
 Consequently Key Swing’s lower UPI shouldn’t be seen as a negative.

 The next insight I’m keen to focus on is the average risk, or average stop per trade.
 Naturally my preference is for a lower risk and this is for two very important reasons.
 One, I naturally prefer to risk less capital then more and secondly, its cuts to the efficiency of the strategy in making money.

 No doubt you may have heard or read the comment where it’s suggested that getting into a trade is not important.
 What is important is where you get out?
 Don’t worry about the entry, its all about the exit.